-Before leaving Kota Kinabalu, we telephoned ahead to our next lodging – the Kuala Penyu Tempurung Seaside Lodge – to arrange a pickup once we arrived in Kuala Penyu.
-We needed to do this, since there are few transport options in the area around Kuala Penyu- even taxis are difficult to find.
+Before leaving Kota Kinabalu, we telephoned ahead to the Lodge to arrange a pickup once we arrived in Kuala Penyu.
+We needed to do this, since there are few transport options in the area around Kuala Penyu – even taxis are difficult to find.

 Travelling from Kota Kinabalu

-After just a few minutes a driver arrived from the lodging we’d booked, and we were on our way again: this time only around 15 minutes.
+After waiting just a few minutes, a driver arrived from the lodging we’d booked, and we were on our way again.
+This time it was only 15 minutes to the Lodge.

-During our staff, the place never got very busy, which suited us fine.
-Most guests seem to stay for just a couple of nights, and the weekends tend to be a little busier.
+During our stay the place never got very busy, which suited us fine.
+Most guests stay for just a couple of nights, and the weekends tend to be a little busier.

-You are quite cut off from everything here: There are no bars or restaurants for many miles around, and the closest shops and market are in Kuala Penyu.
-There are also very few tourists, and although the Lodge offers an variety of excursions (trekking, river cruises, island visits, etc) the main attraction here is the unspoilt nature itself.
+You are quite cut off from everything here.
+There are no bars or restaurants for many miles around, and the closest shops and market are in Kuala Penyu.
+There are also very few tourists, and although the Lodge offers a variety of excursions (trekking, river cruises, island visits, etc.) the main attraction in this location is the unspoilt nature itself.

-Inside the Lodge, you can find a pool table and tv room/library.
+Inside the Lodge, there is a pool table and tv room/library.